 Subject to this Schedule, the Governor may, on the recommendation of the Public Sector Commissioner, determine other terms and conditions of service (if any) that apply to the Chief Executive Officer.

-[Clause 9 amended by No. 39 of 2010 s.
+[Clause 9 amended: No. 39 of 2010 s.
 89.]

 Schedule 4 — Transitional and saving provisions